olkornii/intellij-kubernetes/src/test/resources/testing-editor.md

 TEST RESULT:
 -> unsuported (screenshot with foo)
+=> You're most likely missing the tekton CRDs (if those are not present - included in your cluster as soon as you install tekton - the resource is reported as unsupported kind).
+Will correct the testing document to point this out. (apply https://redhat-scholars.github.io/tekton-tutorial/tekton-tutorial/setup.html)

 **Pull notification "update existing" for new file with existing resource**
 1. make sure there's a task "foo" on cluster